LoyolaChicagoCS/gradhandbook/source/services/assistantships.rst

 .. note::
     If you miss these deadlines you may apply in your first semester or later as a *current* student.

-In you application, make sure that you:
+In your application, make sure that you:

 * Have an *email address that you check regularly*, or update your current email address with the |gpd|
 * Have excellent undergraduate performance, including all MS prerequisites